Applicants are notified of the outcome of their application within approximately 72 hours of the interview.

 Alternatively we may make you a conditional offer subject to a further requirement such as passing your degree, gaining some further experience in a school setting or completing a Subject Knowledge Enhancement (SKE) course, subject to their availability.
-Please note that SKE courses and their funding are currently under review by the DfE and the findings are not expected until January 2021.

 All places will be subject to receipt of a satisfactory enhanced-level disclosure obtained from the Disclosure and Barring Service.
 All places on this programme are exempt from the Rehabilitation of Offenders Act 1974.

 All applicants should have ensured they can secure sufficient funding to support themselves for the training year prior to accepting a place.
 The intensive nature of the school based training programmes means trainees will not have the capacity to work whilst training.